Canada’s Amazing Wildlife and Northern Lights

 This itinerary is subject to change due to weather, local conditions, and other factors.

-January 10, 2024: Arrive in Whitehorse at any time today.
-Once the group has arrived and settled into our Whitehorse hotel that we will use for the whole trip, we will go out for dinner at a local area restaurant.
+February 26, 2025: Arrive in Whitehorse at any time today.
+Once the group has arrived and settled into our Whitehorse hotel, we will go out for dinner at a local area restaurant.
 If the northern lights forecast is favorable, we will head out for a night of aurora hunting.

-Moderate: You must be able to do long walks in snowy and very cold conditions.
-You should also be handle to handle long days and night photography shoots.
+Moderate: You must be able to stay outside and walk in snow in very cold conditions.
+You should be capable of staying out for long hours in the night

-Arrive Erik Nielsen Whitehorse International Airport (YXY), Whitehorse, Yukon anytime on January 10, 2024.
-Flights out can be made anytime on January 16, 2024.
+Arrive Erik Nielsen Whitehorse International Airport (YXY), Whitehorse, Yukon anytime on February 26, 2025.
+Depart Dawson City Airport (YDA), Dawson City, Yukon after 11:00 AM on March 5, 2025.
 Air travel delays are common.
 Please arrive early, possibly even the day prior, so you don’t miss any of the workshop.

 What to Bring